7 proven ways to maximize your training

 Do you want to lose weight, build muscle, or stay in shape?

-If your goal is to lose weight, decide precisely how many pounds you want to lose and then set a well-defined time limit.
+To lose weight, decide precisely how many pounds you want to lose and then set a well-defined time limit.

 Make sure your goals are realistic, achievable, and time-bound.
 Write down what you want to achieve, set up a schedule, and stick to your plan.
 Be ambitious but realistic.
 Aim or concrete goals will increase your motivation and chances of success.